westcoastcode-se/ar-lang/docs/instructions/ldl_a.md

-# Documentation > Instructions > ldl_a
+# Documentation > Instructions > ldl

-Load the address of a local variable.
-Used if you want to work with pointers or arrays
+Load a local variable and push the value onto the stack

 ## Definition

 ```
-ldl_a <index>
+ldl <index>
 ```

 ## Example

-The example below will push the address to the local variable `value` at the top of the stack
+The example below will push value of `l1` onto the stack

 ```
-locals (value int32)
+locals (l1 int32)
-ldl_a 0
+ldl 0
 ```